About Black Moor

 Crime and Anti-Social Behaviour in Black Moor

-Crime in the area is lower than the national average.
-Anti-social behaviour is the leading concern across Black Moor, with 13 incidents recorded in January 2026.
+Crime in the area is broadly in line with the national average.
+Anti-social behaviour is the leading concern across Black Moor, with 12 incidents recorded in April 2026.

 Deprivation and Employment in Black Moor